-The provisions of the European Regulation relating to buy-back programmes and stabilisation of financial instruments (2273/2003/EC the Stabilisation Regulation) have a direct binding effect in the Luxembourg territory.
-Any price stabilisation programmes and buy-backs aimed at supporting the price of securities must comply with article 9 of the Stabilisation Regulation and the Second European Company Directive that prohibits an EU entity from redeeming its own shares beyond certain limits.
+The provisions of the Stabilisation Regulation and of the Market Abuse Regulation relating to buy-back programmes and price stabilisation have a direct binding effect in the Luxembourg territory.
+Any price stabilisation programmes and buy-backs aimed at supporting the price of securities must comply with article 5 of the Market Abuse Regulation and the Second European Company Directive that prohibits an EU entity from redeeming its own shares beyond certain limits.
 It is worth noting that Luxembourg permits stabilisation transactions prior to the commencement of trading on a regulated market.
-Under the present terms of the Stabilisation Regulation, over-allotment with the view to support the price of the securities is authorised provided:
+Under the present terms of the Stabilisation Regulation, overallotment with the view to support the price of the securities is authorised provided: